MitchellDusek/Energy-Analytics-Executive-Dashboard/README.md

 This project delivers a fully structured energy intelligence platform designed to analyze production, consumption, imports, exports, and energy mix across both long-term and monthly time horizons.

-It demonstrates the ability to transform complex, multi-granular datasets into a scalable analytical model and deliver executive-level insights that support strategic decision-making.
+It demonstrates the ability to transform complex datasets into a scalable analytical framework and deliver decision-ready insights for strategic and operational use.

 ---

 ## Who This Project Is For

-This project is designed for professionals and stakeholders who rely on data to understand and make decisions around energy systems, including:

 - Energy analysts evaluating production, consumption, and trade dynamics
-- Business intelligence professionals focused on data modeling and executive reporting
+- Business intelligence professionals focused on data modeling and reporting
-- Decision-makers and strategists interested in energy trends, policy implications, and supply-demand positioning
+- Decision-makers and strategists interested in energy trends, policy implications, and risk exposure
-- Anyone seeking a clear, data-driven view of U.S. energy systems and long-term trends
+- Anyone seeking a clear, data-driven view of U.S. energy systems

-The analysis is structured to provide both technical depth and accessible insights, making it relevant across a wide range of audiences.

 ---